opencybersecurityalliance/casp/Plugfests/NextPlugfest/2023-06-13-USC/UseCases/README.md

 ### Day 1 - Murphy’s Law LLP
-During the vows at a daughter’s wedding, midway through an emergency root canal, at 8 a.m. on Christmas morning the CEO of Murphy’s Law LLP receives a most unwelcome message—a brand new exploit has made its world-wide zero-day debut in the company’s system.
+During the vows at a daughter’s wedding, midway through an emergency root canal, at 8 a.m. on Christmas morning the CEO of Murphy’s Law LLP receives a most unwelcome message: a brand new exploit has made its world-wide zero-day debut in the company’s system.
 Fortunately, Murphy’s Law LLP had the foresight to adopt cybersecurity automation protocols.
-An immediate kestrel threat hunt finds the exploited systems, kicks the attackers out of the system using CACAO playbooks with OpenC2 commands, alerts law enforcement, and analyzes the tactics and exploited vulnerabilities.
+An immediate Kestrel threat hunt finds the exploited systems, and the automation kicks the attackers out of the system using CACAO playbooks with OpenC2 commands, alerts law enforcement, and analyzes the tactics and exploited vulnerabilities.
 Recognizing this as a zero-day, STIX bundles are